When Will You Get Your ITR Refund? What Data Tells Us

 Key Takeaways

-- Keep your bank account pre-validated to avoid delays
+- Keep your bank account pre-validated and PAN-Aadhaar linkage current to avoid post-processing refund credit delays